-- 7.5 Agenda Publication.
-Agenda packets for a regular meeting should be published and delivered to Councilmembers no later than the Wednesday prior to a Tuesday Council meeting.
+to a Tuesday Council meeting.
 Councilmembers are encouraged to contact staff in advance for answers to questions regarding an agenda packet.
-Written communications addressed to Council shall be forwarded to Council and made available to members of the public, consistent with the requirements of the Brown Act. - 7.6 Supplemental Materials.
-Supplemental reports and materials received by the City Clerk after the agenda is published but before 12:00 p.m. on the Monday prior to the City Council meeting shall be published and delivered to Councilmembers at 5:00 p.m. on Monday.
-Supplemental reports and materials received by the City Clerk after 12:00 p.m. on Monday but before 4:00 p.m. on the day of the meeting shall be published and delivered to Councilmembers prior to the Council
+Written communications addressed to Council shall be forwarded to Council and made available to members of the public, consistent with the requirements of the Brown Act.

+7.6 Supplemental Materials.
+Supplemental reports received by the City Clerk after the agenda is published but before 12:00 p.m. on the Monday prior to the City Council meeting shall be published and delivered to Councilmembers at 5:00 p.m. on Monday.
+Supplemental reports received by the City Clerk after 12:00 p.m. on Monday but before 4:00 p.m. on the day of the meeting shall be published and delivered to Councilmembers prior to the Council meeting.